forestgrape/coronavirus/index.md

 ## Note
 * This page is open source on GitHub: [https://github.com/forestgrape/coronavirus/blob/master/index.md](#https://github.com/forestgrape/coronavirus/blob/master/index.md), where it can be read both as Markdown and GitHub Preview and hosted on GitHub Pages: [https://forestgrape.github.io/coronavirus](#https://forestgrape.github.io/coronavirus)
 * Many parts are __hypothesis__ and __research ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.
+Some sections are marked as experimental.
+* This page often conversational and some parts aren't rigorous and just ideas in raw form.
 * The page is in work.
 Parts under heavy work are mostly marked with '[in work]'.
 Mistakes of any form are likely.
-* This page often conversational and some parts aren't rigorous and just ideas in raw form.
-These are marked as experimental.
 * The license is Creative Commons Attribution 4.0. with the following notes/relaxations: For any use with the main purpose public health and public information no attribution is needed (as long as its not copy & paste). <!-- in science citing/Referencing is a good and helpful practice.-->
-* Pointing out mistakes especially relating to content, improvement suggestions and feedback are __welcome__.
+* Questions, pointing out mistakes, improvement suggestions and feedback are __welcome__.

 > ###### Definitions
 > *Definitions* are written like this and are valid throughout this page.
 Sometimes only throughout this page.
 However redefinition of existing terms is not done on purpose, unless explicitly noted.
 Please point out!